SeekStorm/search-benchmark-game/README.md

 # Welcome to Search Benchmark, the Game!

+Credits: This repository has been forked from [Tantivy's search-benchmark-game](https://github.com/quickwit-oss/search-benchmark-game/), originally developed by Jason Wolfe.

 This repository is standardized benchmark for comparing the speed of various aspects of search engine technologies.

 The results are available [here](https://tantivy-search.github.io/bench/).